 All in all, when we weigh up WooCommerce vs OpenCart, we recommend WooCommerce for sites that are already using WP.
 Also, if you have a significant social media following, it’ll be even easier to integrate.
 If you want to build a larger online store, OpenCart may be the better option.

-If you enjoyed reading this article about WooCommerce vs OpenCart, you should read these as well:
+If you enjoyed reading this article on WooCommerce vs OpenCart, you should check out this one about WooCommerce variable product.